vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/02_PART-A/07_ANNEXURE_I_PROCEEDINGS_OF_THE_FIRST_MEETING.md

 All the members of the Committee agreed to the resolution except Dr. Gorakh Prasad who recorded his disagreement with the resolution.
 Dr. Gorakh Prasad was of the opinion that for civil purposes also the year should begin on the same day as for religious purposes.
 He thought that the existence of two Indian solar years would create confusion instead of producing any beneficial effects.

-## 30. Length of the Months.

-Shri Karandikar's view was that the time taken by the sun to go through 30° on the zodiac should be the length of the month.
-The Chairman pointed out that the lengths of months would vary from 29 to 32, and would cause much inconvenience.

 ## 28. Beginning of the Year.

 The Chairman pointed out that there was an error of 23 days in the present calendars and desired to know whether the Committee would favour shifting of the year for the reformed calendar by 23 days to put an end to this mistake.